A Roots And Rockabilly Holiday Concert With JD McPherson And His Band

 MCPHERSON: ...Because it's a very long song.
 For us, five minutes is very, very long.

-GROSS: If you're just joining us, my guest is JD McPherson and three members of his band - bass player Jimmy Sutton, Doug Corcoran, who plays baritone guitar and also sings, and Ray Jacildo, who is the keyboard player.
-And he's playing chimes for us today in addition to singing backup vocals.
-Jason Smay, the drummer of the band, is not with us today because in our studio, the drums are just going to be too loud, and he's the drummer.
-So thanks anyways, Jason.
-You sound great on the record.

-So we talked a little bit about growing up on a cattle ranch.
+GROSS: So we talked a little bit about growing up on a cattle ranch.
 You taught school before you were a professional musician.
 You taught eighth grade.
-You were fired from eighth grade teaching, so was I.
+You were fired from eighth-grade teaching.
+So was I.

 MCPHERSON: Really?